 EPMI’s Trading Book.
 Genco acknowledges that EPMI’s own transactions and trading books may, at any time, be opposite from some or all of Genco’s power positions, including an overall position that may be long or short; and EPMI may make recommendations for Genco to transact in a different manner than would EPMI act for its own account.

-Green Power.
-Seller shall present an invoice to Buyer to cover the Green Tag value of purchases made hereunder and Seller can provide such invoice, deleting all references to prices, to the CEC as documentation for this transaction.
-Energy and Green Tags purchased pursuant to this Confirmation Letter are generated from a source that qualifies as Year 2001 Existing Renewable as defined by the California Energy Commission (“CEC”).
-Seller shall provide Buyer a faxed copy of its CEC Registered Renewable Supplier certification with its invoice.
+EPMI will be entitled to one hundred percent (100%) of the renewable attributes associated with Energy produced from each Generation Facilitiy listed on Exhibit “A” from the Date Online for each Generation Facility until the expiration of this Confirmation Letter.
+Genco will obtain and subsequently maintain its California Energy Commission (“CEC”) Renewable Energy Certification for each Generation Facility throughout the term of this Confirmation Letter, or if the CEC certification is no longer available, obtain such equivalent certification available for renewable energy that provides the benefits contemplated by this Confirmation Letter.
+Genco’s CEC Renewable ID Number for each Generation Facility listed on Exhibit “A” shall be provided to EPMI prior to the Date Online for each Generation Facility.
+EPMI shall have the right to audit the actual meter data regarding Energy output.
+If any such examination reeals any inaccuracy in any statement, the necessary adjustments in such statement and the payments thereof will be promptly made and shall bear interest calculated at the Interest Rate from the date the overpayment or underpayment was made until paid; provided, however, that no adjustment for any statement or payment will be made unless objection to the accuracy thereof was made prior to the lapse of two (2) years from the rendition thereof; and provided further that this provision will survive any termination of the Confirmation Letter for a period of two (2) years from the date of such termination.

 Priority.
 In the event of any conflicts or inconsistencies between this Confirmation Letter and the Master Agreement, including but not limited to the calculation of damages, limitation of damages and remedies, the Confirmation Letter shall supersede and prevail over the Master Agreement.